 Mother and Baby Homes — London W/WC Postal Districts

-The establishments listed below provided at least some accommodation for unmarried mothers and their babies, during at least some of their existence.
+The establishments listed below are believed to have provided at least some accommodation for unmarried mothers and their babies, during at least some of their existence.
 They include maternity homes, before-and-after-confinement care homes, hostels for pregnant working girls or working mothers, and Irish County Homes.
 Homes that in their day were labelled Magdalen Homes are listed elsewhere.

-Where available, the 'Places' column shows the accommodation provided for
+Where applicable, the 'Places' column shows the accommodation provided for

 mothers and babies (exact figures could change over time).

 Note that over the years, many institutions changed location and/or name, sometimes more than once.
 The accommodation provided, age of those admitted etc. at a home could also vary.

 |Name and Location||Founded/||Closed/||Classes Received, Weekly fees, etc.||Places||Admission Age|